-Healthy Dessert Ideas: Whole Wheat Raspberry Bars
+Healthy Easy Desserts: Whole Wheat Raspberry Bars

 Dwaine and I make our own raspberry jam from raspberry bushes we have planted in our yard here in Denver.
 Black raspberries are our favorite, but we also have red.
 We take an afternoon every so often and make a batch of jam, following Dwaine’s mom’s blue-ribbon recipe.

-So, with all these berries and jars of jam available, I’m always looking for new recipes to use with it.
+So, with all these berries and jars of jam available, I’m always looking for new healthy easy desserts to use with it.
 This is one, and it’s easy enough to set up a bake time with your kids or grandkids.
 They’ll love the results too!
 And I find that once kids know where their food comes from (“See, Uncle Donald grew these berries in the yard!”), they have a much greater appreciation for food – it’s flavors and textures and how it’s made.

 I also have a recipe for Black Velvet Cupcakes, made with black raspberry puree.
 This creates a truly, jet-black cupcake – perfect for those “black humor” occasions, but the flavor is amazing!